kozalosev/dotfiles/README.md

 rm -rf ~/tmp
 ```

+The last thing you need to do is to execute the `:PluginInstall` command in Vim.

-If you don't need the whole content of the repository, you're able to take only some of the configuration files and
+> If you don't need the whole content of the repository, you're able to take only some of the configuration files and
-install only software by your choice.
+> install only software by your choice.

 #### Notes